ICNC 2026 · Plenary Session

 1946 – 2022 · Baltimore, Maryland

-Michael V. Johnston, MD, was a Research Scientist, Director of the Neuroscience Laboratory, Professor Emeritus of Paediatrics and Neurology at the Johns Hopkins University School of Medicine, former Chief Medical Officer, Executive Vice President at the Kennedy Krieger Institute, Baltimore, two-term executive board member of the International Child Neurology Association (ICNA), passed away on July 30, 2022.He was a brilliant academician and researcher.
-His seminal work on the role of glutamate and excitotoxicity in hypoxic-ischaemic injury and its effects on the developing brain is well known internationally.He collaborated with clinicians and researchers and continued to treat patients with complex Neurological Disorders.
+Michael V. Johnston, MD, was a research scientist and Director of the Neuroscience Laboratory, Professor Emeritus of Paediatrics and Neurology at the Johns Hopkins University School of Medicine, and former Chief Medical Officer and Executive Vice President at the Kennedy Krieger Institute, Baltimore.
+He served two terms on the executive board of the International Child Neurology Association (ICNA) and passed away on 30 July 2022.

-He and his group performed clinical and basic laboratory research focused on developing therapies to reduce brain injury in infants and children and promote recovery by enhancing brain plasticity.His laboratory was one of the first to describe the mechanisms through which the neurotransmitter glutamate triggers brain injury from lack of oxygen, trauma, and other insults.
+He and his group performed clinical and basic laboratory research focused on developing therapies to reduce brain injury in infants and children and to promote recovery by enhancing brain plasticity.
+His laboratory was among the first to describe the mechanisms by which the neurotransmitter glutamate triggers brain injury from lack of oxygen, trauma, and other insults.